-The committee is responsible for assisting the Board in supervising the quality of the Company's accounting practices, auditing, internal controls, financial statements, and risk management framework.
+The Audit Committee was restructured on April 11, 2017 and comprises of three non-executive directors of whom one is an independent Director; the independent Director chairs the committee.
+The Committee is responsible for assisting the Board in supervising the quality of the Company's accounting practices, auditing, internal controls, financial statements, and risk management framework.
 It also maintains the relationship with the external auditors.